Penetration-Testing

 Demystifying Penetration Testing: What You Need to Know

-Penetration testing, often referred to as “ethical hacking,” is a cybersecurity practice aimed at evaluating the security of a computer system, network, or application by simulating real-world attacks.
+Penetration testing, or “ethical hacking,” evaluates the security of systems, networks, or applications by simulating real-world attacks.
 Unlike malicious hackers, penetration testers operate with permission to identify vulnerabilities and weaknesses within the system.

 The primary goal of penetration testing is to proactively identify security flaws before malicious actors can exploit them.
 By understanding how hackers could potentially breach the system, organizations can take preventive measures and strengthen their overall cybersecurity posture.